Anemone: Medicine, Poison, Pollen, and Melodrama

-Courageous of bloom, anemone often endures wind and freezing temperatures of the early spring or fall (depending on the species).
-I first fell in love with the anemones while visiting the high boreal and alpine expanses of the Rocky Mountains in early summer.
-The silver fuzzy seed heads, illuminated by the slanting early morning light, and bobbing in the bracing wind, are enchanting, even to the botanically cold-hearted.
+Courageous of bloom, anemone often endures the wind and freezing temperatures of early spring or fall (depending on the species).
+I first fell in love with anemone while visiting the high boreal and alpine expanses of the Rocky Mountains in early summer.
+The fuzzy silver seed heads, illuminated by the slanting early morning light as they bob in the bracing wind, are enchanting, even to the botanically cold-hearted.

 As with many members of the buttercup family, anemone has sepals that appear to be petals.
-In most flowers the sepals are the green structures just underneath the petals, but in anemone the sepals serve the same pollinator-attracting function as petals; botanists call them petaloid-sepals.
-Many a student has asked me how to differentiate a petaloid-sepal from a petal and, in honesty, I have to admit that I cannot readily tell them apart, but if I’m looking at a buttercup family member and it lacks any green structure under the “petals” then I’m probably looking at a petaloid-sepal.
+In most flowers, the sepals are the green structures just underneath the petals, but in anemone the sepals serve the same pollinator-attracting function as petals; botanists call them petaloid-sepals.
+Many a student has asked me how to differentiate a petaloid-sepal from a petal and, in all honesty, I have to admit that I cannot readily tell them apart, but if I’m looking at a buttercup family member and it lacks any green structure under the “petals” then I’m probably looking at a petaloid-sepal.

 There are several mythological stories, beset with the colorful melodrama of the ancient gods and goddesses, associated with anemone.
 The first tale involves Adonis and Aphrodite.
 According to Greek mythology, Adonis was struck down by a boar and met his fate.
 In her mourning, Aphrodite cried tears on the earth, and anemone sprung up from her grief.
 An alternate version holds that Aphrodite mixed nectar with the blood of Adonis, which gave birth to the windflowers.
 The Semitic word for Adonis is Naman, believed by some to be the original root of the word anemone.

 Another dramatic story involves the nymph Anemone, beloved of Zephyr, who was transformed into a flower by the jealous Flora.
 Zephyr was the gentle wind of the west, father of the spring wildflowers, and aptly involved with the likes of anemone.2

-Michael Moore taught that any species of anemone could be experimented with as a potential medicinal by testing orally for acridity as a measure of medicinal strength.
+Michael Moore taught that any species of anemone could be experimented with as a potential medicinal by testing orally for acridity (as a measure of medicinal strength).
 The flavor of anemone is quite distinctive, metallic, and burning/stimulating.
 It is not a common plant of commerce.
 If you are interested in using it, do your research first and then ask around your herbal community, or learn how to identify it and gather your own.
-Please only use species that are abundant, and collect the above ground parts instead of the more potent roots.
+Please only use species that are abundant, and collect the above-ground parts instead of the more potent roots.

-Anemone contains an acrid constituent, protoanemonin, which is a strong irritant of the mouth and gastrointestinal mucosa and skin.
-Toxic doses can lead to nausea, vomiting, diarrhea, low blood pressure, and, if high enough doses were consumed, respiratory distress.
+Anemone contains an acrid constituent, protoanemonin, which is a strong irritant to the mouth and gastrointestinal mucosa and skin.
+Toxic doses can lead to nausea, vomiting, diarrhea, low blood pressure, and, if high enough doses are consumed, respiratory distress.
 The estimated amount of anemone needed to kill an adult is twenty plants (figured by determining the lethal dose in rodents, and then accommodating for weight—species of anemone not specified).
 The only way someone would eat that much of the acrid, intense anemone is if they wanted to travel to the underworld and never return.

-In my experience, overdose usually involves nausea and altered sensory function (i.e. feeling woozy and just plain weird).
-During an extra challenging romantic moment in my very distant past I called upon anemone to help me stay grounded and in my heart.
+In my experience, overdose usually involves nausea and altered sensory function (i.e., feeling woozy and just plain weird).
+During an extra challenging romantic moment in my very distant past, I called upon anemone to help me stay grounded and in my heart.
 I was taking 5 drops of the tincture frequently and reached my personal threshold with some powerful visual disturbances.
-In case any of you think this sounds like fun, think again, anemone is not the kind of plant to play nicely.
+In case any of you think this sounds like fun, think again—anemone is not the kind of plant to play nicely.

 *Most of the flowers pictured in this article are the Japanese anemone, a species in abundance as an ornamental.
 I haven’t used it as a medicinal, and would love to hear from any of you who have.

 I conclude this article with two very important suggestions: